cdapio/coopr/docs/docs/source/rest/plugins.rst

  /sync

 Syncing will push all staged resources to the provisioners, making them available for use.
-Syncing will also remove all unstaged resources from use, making them unavailable for use.
+Syncing will also remove all recalled resources from use, making them unavailable for use.

 HTTP Responses
 ^^^^^^^^^^^^^^